rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 __________________________

 ## Using DNS for Bootstrapping
 You can also use the Domain Name System (DNS) to bootstrap a cluster.
 This is similar to automatic clustering, but doesn't require you to pass the network addresses of other nodes at the command line via `-join`.
-Each each rqlite node instead learns the IP addresses it should join with by resolving a hostname using DNS.
+Each rqlite node instead learns the IP addresses it should join with by resolving a hostname using DNS.

 To use this feature you create a DNS record for the host `rqlite.cluster` (or whatever hostname you prefer), and create an [A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) for each rqlite node IP address.
 For example, if you're creating a 3-node rqlite cluster, you would create 3 A Records for `rqlite.cluster`.
 Each rqlite node would then use the returned IP addresses to find the other nodes on the network, then form a cluster.
 Of course, one of the returned IP addresses will be the node itself, but rqlite is designed to handle that.